haok1402/GPT-Sentinel-public/README.md

 # GPT-Sentinel: Distinguishing Human and ChatGPT Generated Content

-Please note that this repository is no longer actively maintained.
-For the latest updates, please refer to our followup work:
+This repository is no longer actively maintained.
+Please refer to our latest followup work:

 - Paper: [Token Prediction as Implicit Classification to Identify LLM-Generated Text ](https://aclanthology.org/2023.emnlp-main.810/)